Cabanglasan: Health services

 The health service in the Municipality of Cabanglasan is catered by the Municipal Health Office (MHO) and one private lying-in clinic.
 The former handles the public health services and some clinical services while the latter serves most of the clinical cases.
 The MHO is located at Poblacion and the nine Barangay Health Stations are located in the different barangays.
 These serve as channels for providing basic health services to the general populace.
-The office is manned by one Medical Doctor, one Dentist, one DOH-Nurse, four permanent Rural Health Midwives (RHMs), five Job Order RHMs, and one Rural Sanitary Inspector (RSI) and one Dental Aid.
+The office is staffed by one medical doctor, one dentist, one DOH-nurse, four permanent Rural Health Midwives (RHMs), five Job Order RHMs, one Rural Sanitary Inspector (RSI), and one dental aid.
 The health personnel is augmented by 175 Barangay Health Workers (BHW) 38 “hilots” and other health-oriented NGOs such as BIDANI, MAP, and the German Rolling Clinic.

 Health statistics showed that the four leading causes of morbidity fall under communicable diseases which are preventable in nature but there was a gradual increase in such cases in the past few years.
 This increase could be attributed to the lack of permanent personnel assigned in far-flung and strategically located barangays.
 Another contributing factor is the inadequate supply of medicines and medical logistics which are necessary for the implementation of health services and programs.
 Records from the nutrition program of the municipality revealed the high prevalence rate of malnutrition has gradually decreased.
 This accomplishment was due to the full support of the Local Government Unit and Department of Health, and the increased awareness of the general populace on proper nutrition.

 Security

 The total population is 29,288 as of 1995 having a ratio of one policeman per 1,220 inhabitants.
 The national standard ratio is one policeman per one thousand inhabitants.
 Therefore, the Cabanglasan police force needs 15 Policemen to meet the standard ratio.

 Special Force (SF) of the Philippine Army (PA) established four strategic detachments, located at Barangay Poblacion, Freedom, Cananga-an and Jasaan.
-Each detachment is manned by two regular elements of the SF-PA assisted by their respective CAFGUs (Citizen Armed Forces Geographical Units).
+Each detachment is staffed by two regular elements of the SF-PA assisted by their respective CAFGUs (Citizen Armed Forces Geographical Units).
 Cabanglasan police force is headed by one Police Commission Officer (PCO) as Chief of Police (COP), twenty-three Police Non-Commission Officer (PCNOs) with five police community precincts.
 Each PCP is headed by one policeman assisted by their respective Bantay Bayan/CVOs (Civilian Volunteers Organization).
 The area of responsibility or coverage has one PCP for every three Barangays.

 Education

 Elementary

-The data on existing schools and facilities are complete which is indicative of the overall picture of the District of Cabanglasan.
 There are 26 elementary schools within the municipality three schools are within the urban centre, while the remaining 23 schools are distributed throughout the rural areas.
 Each barangay has at least one elementary school with Iba and Poblacion having the biggest area in terms of hectares.
 All schools have playgrounds, and some have clinics but none of them has a laboratory, shop or library.